LabVIEW 2009 FPGA Module Help

 Note Support of the single-cycle Timed Loop varies by FPGA target.
 Refer to the specific FPGA target hardware documentation for more information.|

 - Create a new project or open an existing project.

 - Add an FPGA target to the project.

-- If the FPGA target you use does not automatically add an FPGA base clock to the Project Explorer window, add the FPGA base clock.
-If you want to use the FPGA base clock as the timing source for the top-level clock, skip the following step.
+- If the FPGA target you use does not automatically add the FPGA base clock you desire to the Project Explorer window, add the FPGA base clock.
+If you want to use the FPGA base clock as the timing source for the single-cycle Timed Loop, skip the following step.